keiaa-75/xfce-notes/_posts/2025-05-12-some-nifty-niceties.markdown

 If you're looking for something, chances are it's best done with [Catfish](https://docs.xfce.org/apps/catfish/start).
 It is a simple search utility powered by Python and GTK3.

-All searches are done relative to the directory chose in the location selector (1).
-In the sidebar (4), you may filter and further narrow down your search.
-Under the settings view (3), you may choose which directories to exclude from your search.
+All searches are done relative to the directory chose in the location selector.
+In the sidebar, you may filter and further narrow down your search.
+Under the settings view, you may choose which directories to exclude from your search.

 ## Celluloid